Sujan135/accounting-ledger-app/README.md

 # accounting-ledger-app
 A simple Java-based command-line application to track and manage financial transactions.
 This project provides users with an easy way to record deposits, payments, and view financial transaction history.
 The data is stored in a CSV file, making it easy to load, save, and manipulate records.
-Perfect for small business owners or personal use to track income and expenses.

  Features
 •	Add Deposit: Record deposit transactions to track income.